Deep Learning Model for Finding New Superconductors: Random forest

-Random forest analysis was performed by using the weighted average, weighted variance, maximum, minimum, range, mode, median, and mean absolute difference of the 32 basic features of elements in compositions (see Supplementary Information).
+Random forest analysis was performed by using the weighted average, weighted variance, maximum, minimum, range, mode, median, and mean absolute difference of the 32 basic features of elements in compositions.
 The basic features were obtained from \href{https://bitbucket.org/wolverton/magpie/src/master/}{Magpie}.
 The results were averages over 10 models.
 Random forest analysis using only the data of superconductors, without garbage-in, encountered the same problem as our deep learning model.
 It predicted about 60\% of the materials were superconductors.
 We performed classification regarding whether $T_\text{c}$ is beyond 0 K or not for materials reported by Hosono et al. because it is almost impossible for random forest regression to estimate $T_\text{c}=0$, due to random forest classification being an ensemble estimation.
 If even one tree estimates $T_\text{c}>0$, then random forest regression estimates $T_\text{c}>0$.
 Classification with respect to 10 K was also done.
+For the random forest, we set the number of estimators as 100.